The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

 \begin{lemma} Let $X$ be a representative sample for $\proj(f_1,f_2,\dots,f_r)$.
 Then there is a representative sample $X'$ for $f_1,f_2,\dots,f_r$ such that $X = \{(x_1, \dots, x_{n-1}) \mid \exists x_n . (x_1, \dots, x_{n-1}, x_n) \in X' \}$.
 Moreover, $X'$ can be obtained as follows: For each $\overline{x} \in X$, let $S_{\overline{x}}$ be a representative sample for the univariate polynomials $f_1(\overline{x}),\ldots,f_r(\overline{x})$, and then let $X' = \{(\overline{x},x_n) \mid \overline{x} \in X \wedge x_n \in S_{\overline{x}}\}$. \end{lemma}

-\begin{proof} The representative sample $X=\{a_1,\dots,a_q\}$ where each $a_i$ is a set of points for each region of the projections.
+\begin{proof} In the representative sample $X=\{a_1,\dots,a_q\}$, each $a_i$ is a set of points for each region of the projections, therefore a root or a point within the interval between two non-trivial roots.
 We select a set of test points $b = (b_1,\dots,b_p)$ for each region of the original polynomials.

-We will construct the sample points of the regions of $\mathcal{D}_i$ which belongs to the stack over the region $\mathcal{C} \subset \mathcal{D}_{i-1}$.
+We will construct the sample points of the regions of $\mathcal{D}_i$ which belong to the stack over the region $\mathcal{C} \subset \mathcal{D}_{i-1}$.
 The polynomials in $\proj^{n-1}(\F)$ can be evaluated over the sample point, resulting in a set of univariate polynomials in $x_i$.
 These univariate polynomials can now be treated the same as the projections, where we can isolate the roots and a representative sample.